Cipherwraith/Rokka/README.md

     　　600 dats within 1 hour
     　When you try to get more dats over the limitation, you will get Error 420.

+    Note:
+    　HTTP GET and HEAD can be responsible.
+Any other HTTP methods will never been responded.

     Source Code:
     https://github.com/Cipherwraith/Rokka